A Roadmap for the Development of the "SP Machine" for Artificial Intelligence: Processing Information in Two or More Dimensions

 \end{quote}

-The case for using 2D patterns as a means of building and representing 3D structures is also strengthened by the existence of applications that work like that, such as ``Big Object Base'' \href{http://bit.ly/1gwuIfa}{bit.ly/1gwuIfa}, ``Camera 3D'' \href{http://bit.ly/1iSEqZu}{bit.ly/1iSEqZu}, and ``PhotoModeler'' \href{http://bit.ly/MDj70X}{bit.ly/MDj70X}, and also Google's ``Streetview'',\footnote{See ``Google Street View'', {\em Wikipedia}, \href{http://bit.ly/1TYQmLR}{bit.ly/1TYQmLR}, retrieved 2017-06-15.} which builds 3D models of street plans from 2D photographs.
+The case for using 2D SP-patterns as a means of building and representing 3D structures is also strengthened by the existence of applications that work like that, such as ``Big Object Base'' \href{http://bit.ly/1gwuIfa}{bit.ly/1gwuIfa}, ``Camera 3D'' \href{http://bit.ly/1iSEqZu}{bit.ly/1iSEqZu}, and ``PhotoModeler'' \href{http://bit.ly/MDj70X}{bit.ly/MDj70X}, and also Google's ``Streetview'',\footnote{See ``Google Street View'' in ``Google Maps'', 2018-05-11.} which builds 3D models of street plans from 2D photographs.
 There is relevant discussion in \cite[Sections 6.1 and 6.2]{sp_vision}.

-\subsection{Modelling structures in four or more dimensions}
+\subsection{Modelling Structures in Four or More Dimensions}

-Although there are four dimensions in our everyday experience---three dimensions of space and one of time---it seems likely that, normally, we don't attempt to integrate them in the manner of Einstein's space-time but concentrate on a subset of the four dimensions, such as the succession 2D images on our retinas as we walk through a building or drive around a town.
+Although there are four dimensions in our everyday experience---three dimensions of space and one of time---it seems likely that, normally, people don't attempt to integrate them in the manner of Einstein's space-time but concentrate on a subset of the four dimensions, such as the succession of 2D images on our retinas as we walk through a building or drive around a town.
 It seems likely that, for most applications, that kind of partial integration would work well enough.

+It seems likely that an important application of the SP Machine will be in learning 2D and 3D structures that change across the time dimension---from video recordings in which there will be a succession of 2D frames.
+With 3D videos it seems likely that preprocessing will be needed to extract structural information from each stereo pair of frames, followed by processing of the time dimension to extract regularities across time.

+Extracting regularities across time is something that is likely to play an important part in how the SP System comes to isolate such things as people, birds, cars, and so on as discrete entities, and classes of such things, in the system's conceptual world, and it is likely to be important in encoding such concepts as motion and speed \cite[Section 5]{sp_vision}.

 If for any reason there is a need to represent structures in five or more dimensions, it is probably best to borrow techniques used by mathematicians for dealing with such structures.